Academic Success Advising

 A student on Academic Probation must:

-- Meet with a Student Services advisor or Success Counselor to develop an Academic Success Contract.
+- Meet with an Academic Advisor on the RTP Campus, the Scott Northern Wake Campus, or the South Wake Campus to develop an Academic Success Contract.
 Once the Success Contract is created and signed, the Academic Probation hold will be removed and he/she will have access to the registration system.

 - Earn a cumulative GPA of a 2.0 or higher.
 If cumulative GPA is below a 2.0 for the next review, student will be placed on Academic Suspension status which carries greater restrictions.